Welcome to the 2nd annual Indian Creek Trail Poetry Walk!

 BRIAN CHAMBERS

-BRIAN CHAMBERS’s primary photographic goal is to capture and share the beauty and restorative power of the natural world.
+BRIAN CHAMBERS’ primary photographic goal is to capture and share the beauty and restorative power of the natural world.
 He knows success in landscape photography requires one to spend time in nature; watching sunrises, staring at the rising moon, sitting beneath a star-filled sky, hiking into the wilderness to capture that unique light, and experiencing the conditions that make a scene come alive.
 Balancing the artistic components of photography with the technical challenges of capturing an image is a constant and fascinating adventure.
 Getting it all to come together to make an image that moves people and preserves that unique moment is the prize.

 Website: BrianChambersPhotography.net